gjverhoeff/sumatras-studios-tools/README.md

 ## Installation
 Clone this repository in your Plugins folder of your project and make sure the plugin is enabled.
-This plugin will only package when you have converted your project to C++.
-There is documentation on other places how to package plugins within you final product.

 ## Available Blueprint Nodes